LF-digitala-kanaler/LFDS/content/components/web/forms/slider.md

       possible use case for this is in planning when to withdraw money from a pension, and to see how the available amount changes depending on the number of years a withdrawal is done for.

+      All modifiers available for the regular slider are also available for the interval slider.

+      ## Please consider

+      Although a great component when used correctly, there are more accessibility challenges than with most other web components, so don't overuse it!
+And please use the adjacent input field!
     name: Design
   - content: |-
       content code